Skip to main content

 compositor (hyprland/sway/niri/etc)

-When you run dms run, the backend server starts first, creates the IPC socket, then launches Quickshell.
-Quickshell connects to the backend via the Unix socket for commands like brightness control, keybind displays, and other system operations.
+When you run dms run, the backend server starts first, creates the IPC socket, then spawns Quickshell as a child process.
+Quickshell connects back to its parent via the Unix socket for commands like brightness control, keybind displays, and other system operations.

 Troubleshooting